Waltons4eva/ubiquitywe/README.md

 #### Debug mode

-Debug mode allows to live-edit UbiquityWE settings as text with the edit-firefox-settings command, which may be useful if you need to transfer them between Firefox profiles.
+Debug mode allows to live-edit UbiquityWE settings as text with the edit-firefox-settings command.
+This may be useful if you need to transfer them between Firefox profiles.
 To enter tebug mode type:

 `debug mode on`